aniqatc/moji-canvas/README.md

 - Animate stickers with floating, rotating, and scaling effects (_however, for performance reasons, animations are disabled if there are more than 40 stickers in the canvas_)
 - Save your creations to browser storage for future editing
 - Download your canvas as a high-quality PNG image
-- Share your creations directly to social media
+- Share your creations directly to social media with a unique link
 - Fully responsive design that works seamlessly across devices
 - PWA support
 - Dynamic designer credits that automatically update based on stickers in use

 ## Future Improvements

-- Keyboard navigation support
 - Accessibility improvements
-- Generate shareable canvas permalink
 - Improved animations

 ## Project Structure

+- `App.jsx`: Main app logic
+  - dynamically loads canvas data from database if canvasId is present, otherwise, localStorage and fallback values are used
+  - handles user interactions
+  - handle state management
+  - displays relevant toast notifications
+  - integrates components based on the states and user interactions
+- `AppRouter.jsx`: Defines default route and dynamic canvas routes (based on canvasId param)

 - `/assets`
   - SVG files, specifically for the heading and custom Radix UI select components

 - `/components`
   - `heading/`: Logo, hint text, and tooltip components
   - `modals/`: Share modal for social media sharing and info modal for application details & credits
   - `reusable/`: Common UI components (modal, toolbar buttons, info button, range slider, and toast notification)